Last updated on July 8th, 2022 at 05:46 pm

 1. Nothing matters more than love.

-Possessions are replaceable, homes are replaceable, cars are replaceable.
+Possessions are replaceable, homes are replaceable, and cars are replaceable.
 People are not.

 2. I am loved.